KuldeepBijarniya/MallFeatures/README.md

 4. Install Required Libraries: The GUI part uses the Tkinter library for GUI.
 Tkinter is usually included with standard Python installations.

-5. Run the Application: Run the Python script `mall_management_system.py` using the following command:
+5. Run the Application: Run the Python script `MallFeaturesGUI.py` using the following command:

    ```
-   python mall_management_system.py
+   python MallFeaturesGUI.py
    ```

 6. Use the Application: The application's GUI will open.
-You can register, log in, and start exploring the mall's items, adding them to the cart, and checking out.
+You can register, log in, and explore the mall's items, add them to the cart, and check out.

 **Note:** The project's GUI functionality may vary based on the Python environment and OS you're using.